Stephen P. Long, FRS| |

 - Advance the development of accessible mechanistic mathematical models relating environmental effects on photosynthesis to plant productivity (see WIMOVAC).

 - To understand the limitations to C4 photosynthesis and the adaptation of the process to cooler climates.

-Chief Editor, Global Change Biology and GCB Bioenergy
+- Chief Editor, Global Change Biology, GCB Bioenergy, and in silico Plants

 Steve Long has served as Principal Investigator and Director of RIPE since its inception in 2012.
 He is the Ikenberry Endowed Chair of Plant Biology and Crop Sciences at the University of Illinois.
 Steve's research has increased our understanding of how global climate change is affecting plants and how photosynthetic efficiency in crops may be improved to affect sustainable yield increases.
 His expertise ranges from plant molecular biology and mathematical modeling to in silico crop design and field analyses of the impacts of atmospheric change and transgenic modifications of photosynthesis on crop performance.
 Steve is also the director of Renewable Oil Generated with Ultra-productive Energycane (ROGUE) He served as Deputy Director of the UC Berkeley-U Illinois-BP Energy Biosciences Institute (EBI) until 2012.
 He is Founding and Chief Editor of Global Change Biology, of GCB Bioenergy and of in silico Plants.